Penn spinout Verismo Therapeutics raises $17M in second pre-Series A round

 LifeSciencesPA_logo

 Life Sciences Pennsylvania was founded in 1989 by a biotech scientist at Penn State University.
-Today it has grown to represent the entire life sciences industry – medical device companies, pharmaceutical companies, investment organizations, research institutions, and myriad service industries that support the life sciences in Pennsylvania.
+Today it has grown to represent the entire life sciences industry – biotechnology and diagnostic companies, medical device companies, pharmaceutical companies, investment organizations, research institutions, and myriad service industries that support the life sciences in Pennsylvania.

 Reach Out to us